 Resident students stay in the residence hall at 707 N. King Street, which houses the 707 Café dining hall, both of which opened in Fall 2012.
 While each unit in 707 North King Street has unique features, all are studio-style, divided into two areas, offering separate bedroom space and studio work space.
 Each unit also contains a full bathroom, which features marble tile and countertops.
 A granite counter with working sink is also located within the unit.
 Within the 707 building, residents can find the dining hall on the first floor, lounge space, and a laundry facility.
 The dining area, or atrium, located in the main area of the building offers free WiFi and space for socializing as well as studying.
 A Resident Assistant lives on each floor of each building.
 Knowledgeable about the College and community, they serve as role models, enforce community policies, provide advice and guidance, and organize activities.
 In addition a member of the Office of Student Services staff lives in the building as yet another resource for residents.
 Tuition & Fees include breakfast, lunch, dinner and field trips.

-A letter of recommendation from an instructor should be included with your registration form in order to be considered for participation.
 Once registration materials are received, a confirmation package will be mailed including schedule, course supply lists, a packing list for residents and forms participants must complete and return prior to arrival.

-Randle Reed, Director of Community Programs
+Randle Reed, Assistant Director of Admissions

 302.622.8000, ext.
 123

 Delaware College of Art and Design